| | |

 Juneteenth is a celebration held on June 19th and commemorates the emancipation of enslaved people in the US.

-These free color by number worksheets are a great way to start the conversation with younger kids about the importance of Juneteenth.
+These printable color by number worksheets are a great way to start the conversation with younger kids about the importance of Juneteenth.

 Included are 6 free Juneteenth summer color by number worksheets that are a great way to talk to kids about this historic day.